AdvocatesInc/django-channels-discord/README.md

 ## Requirements

-Most of the requirements can be found in setup.py, but the most important note is that this requires library requires [Django Channels 2+](https://channels.readthedocs.io/en/latest/) -- Channels 1.x is not supported.
+Most of the requirements can be found in setup.py, but the most important note is that this requires library requires [Django Channels 3+](https://channels.readthedocs.io/en/latest/) -- Channels 1.x and 2.x are not supported.

 ## Installation